-The Vann House was the first brick home in the Cherokee Nation, built in 1804 by the wealthiest gentleman at that time.
+The Chief Vann House was the first brick home in the Cherokee Nation, built in 1804 by the wealthiest gentleman at that time.
 It was built by James Vann, who passed it to his son Joseph after his death.
 Joseph and his family were forcibly removed in 1835 due to the Indian Removal Act.

 The home is now managed by Georgia State Parks.
 It survives as Georgia’s best-preserved historic Cherokee Indian home.
 A guided tour allows visitors to see the house which features beautiful hand carvings, a remarkable “floating” staircase, a 12-foot mantle and fine antiques.

-Major Ridge was a primary contributor to the crafting of the New Echota Treaty which sold Cherokee land to America in exchange for land in Oklahoma, and led to the Indian Removal Act.
+Major Ridge was a primary contributor to the crafting of the New Echota Treaty, which sold Cherokee land to America in exchange for land in Oklahoma, and led to the Indian Removal Act.
 He, along with his son John and his nephew Elias Boudinot, believed that preserving the Cherokee people was more important than preserving the land.

 Learn more about Southeast Indians at the Funk Heritage Center.
-See a large collection of artifacts representing the American Indian cultures that preceded the European arrival in the Southeast, watch a film about native people, and walk The Hall of the Ancients, offering detailed historical information about the Indians and early settlers over a 12,000 year period.
+See a large collection of artifacts representing the American Indian cultures that preceded the European arrival in the Southeast, watch a film about Native people, and walk The Hall of the Ancients, offering detailed historical information about the Indians and early settlers over a 12,000 year period.
 There is also an Appalachian Settlement for view, with cabins and a blacksmith shop, as well as a nature walk.

 In 2013, the National Park Service Trail of Tears designated the museum as a certified interpretive center on its official Georgia Trail of Tears.

 John Ross, Chief of the Cherokee Nation, was born of the daughter of a Scottish trader and a Cherokee woman.
 He moved in with these grandparents at 18, when his mother passed.
 The home served as post office, country store, schoolhouse, and council room during the period that Ross lived in it.
-While he sold it to a relative in 1827, it became known as the Ross House.
+While he sold it to a relative in 1827, it became known as the John Ross House.

-You can see the house at Andrews Street and East Lake Avenue, just south of US Highway 27 =, in Walker County.
+You can see the house at Andrews Street and East Lake Avenue, just south of US Highway 27 in Walker County.
 The house and grounds include interpretive information about Ross, his home, and the Indian removal era.

 This log cabin being restored by the Cave Spring Historical Society is most likely a Cherokee Cabin, and probably that of David Vann and his family.
 David Vann was the Treasurer of the Cherokee Nation.

-You’ve heard of Ridge Ferry Park in Rome?
-From here, you can access the original surviving portion of what was once a road between the Ross and Ridge homes.
+From Ridge Ferry Park in Rome you can access the original surviving portion of what was once a road between the Ross and Ridge homes.
 The 3-mile path between the homes is now paved and part of Rome’s Heritage Trail System.